amira-ahmed2/MyStore/README.md

 # MyStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9.
 It is a simple store to display products, add them to the cart, and view product details, and I used the API https://fakestoreapi.com/ , HTML Angular, Typescript, Css3, Rest_API, and Bootstrap5